SetarehForoozan/Interlopers/README.md

     Whether or not measured in redshift space ot real space. for redshift space use "rsd", for real space use "norsd".

   The output of this code for example for rsd = "rsd" and A = "97", case = 8, 1000 sims, frac = 2, dega = 3, would be stored in this folder
-  STORING_ADRESS/codes/rsd_97/mono_case8_1000sims_Percival
+  ./Interlopers/rsd_97/mono_case8_1000sims

-  There are three types of files that this code stores:
+  There are three types of files that this code stores in this location:
-  1- A pdf file called frac2_dega3_sims0to999.pdf: Contains the visualizations.
+  + ./frac2_dega3_sims0to999.pdf: Contains the visualizations in a pdf file.

-  2- AVG-STD/AVG_frac2_dega3_sims0to999.txt and STD_frac2_dega3_sims0to999.txt: These contain the average and standard deviations calculated from the best      fit MCMC code.
+  + ./AVG-STD/AVG_frac2_dega3_sims0to999.txt and STD_frac2_dega3_sims0to999.txt: These contain the average and standard deviations calculated from the best fit MCMC code.
 The numbers stored are a1, a2, a3, b, alpha, fi, respectively.

-  3- paper/FINAL_frac2_dega3_dega3_sims0to999.txt: The above numbers, but in scientific format to be copied and pasted in your Latex code.
+  + ./paper/FINAL_frac2_dega3_dega3_sims0to999.txt: The above numbers, but in scientific format to be copied and pasted in your Latex code.
 The last number is reduced xi^2

+6- fit_multi.py:

+  This is very similar to above, with the following changes:

+  + Everything is stored in "./Interlopers/rsd_97/**multi**_case8_1000sims"
+  + ./AVG-STD/AVG_frac2_dega3_sims0to999.txt and STD_frac2_dega3_sims0to999.txt: The numbers stored are a1, a2, a3, b, alpha, fi, **q1, q2, q3, epsilon** respectively.